grpc/grpc-community/contributor_ladder.md

 repository, as each repository has different code review and CI/CD workflows with different considerations.

-The authoritative source for contributor status will be the folowing files housed in this repository:
+The authoritative source for contributor status will be the following files housed in this repository:

 - [`contributors/organization_members.md`](contributors/organization_members.md)
 - [`contributors/lieutenants.md`](contributors/lieutenants.md)